Origin and History

 At the beginning of August 1758, the regiment formed part of the French force defending Cherbourg during the second British expedition against the French Coasts.
 It garrisoned the town with Horion Infanterie.

-By May 23 1760, the regiment was part of the first line of the infantry centre of Broglie's Army in Germany.
-By December 30, the regiment had taken its winter-quarters in Giessen.
+In 1760, the regiment was sent to Germany.
+By May 23, it was part of the first line of the infantry centre of Broglie's Army in Germany.
+By December 30, the regiment had taken up its winter-quarters in Giessen.

 |Coat||red lined yellow and 1 pewter button on each side at the small of the back